Dean: Sueann Ambron

 Plus/Minus Grading.
 Faculty have the option to use plus/minus grading.

 Incomplete Grades.
 The only incomplete grade given in the school is I. An I grade is assigned only when documented circumstances clearly beyond the student’s control prevent completion of course requirements (exams, papers, etc.).
-Students must sign a contract outlining how they will make up the missing work with the instructor giving the I. Students may not register for the course a second time.
+Students must sign a contract outlining how they will make up the missing work with the instructor giving the I. Students need not register for the course a second time.
 All I grades must be made up within the contract period (which may not exceed one year), or the I will automatically be changed to the grade of F.

 Grade Changes.
 Grades as reported by instructors are final.
 Grade changes will be considered only in cases of documented clerical errors or when a student is making up an incomplete grade (I).
 All changes must be made within one year after the course has been taken, unless highly unusual circumstances can be documented and the change has been approved by the school.
 Normally, grade changes will not be considered under any circumstances after three years.

 Pass-Fail or No Credit (Audit).
-With the exception of internships, experiential learning and travel study courses, the Business School does not permit election of pass-fail grading for any business course required for the degree.
+With the exception of internships, experiential learning and travel study courses, the Business School does not permit election of pass-fail grading for any business course required for the student’s degree.
 Students are not allowed to audit business courses.

 Undergraduate Degree Programs